11 Dec 2013Journal of Medical Ethics

 In June 2010 the Government asked Robert Francis QC to undertake a public inquiry into the role that commissioning, supervisory and regulatory bodies played in monitoring the work of Mid Staffordshire NHS Foundation Trust.
-The request followed his earlier independent inquiry into the care provided by the hospital trust.
-This section outlines how Nuffield Trust researchers have engaged with the Public Inquiry, and assessed the impact that this painful milestone for the NHS had on hospital trusts.
+The request followed his earlier independent inquiry into the failings at Stafford Hospital.
+This section outlines how Nuffield Trust researchers engaged with the Public Inquiry, and assessed the impact that this painful milestone for the NHS had on hospital trusts.

 The Inquiry’s final report was published on Wednesday 6 February 2013.
 It addresses a range of issues of concern to NHS managers, clinical staff and patients, as well as policy-makers and national bodies.

 These include the recruitment, training and competency of staff, the regulation of care services, the science of quality measurement, the role of public voice and oversight, and the degree to which those working in the NHS feel empowered, supported and engaged.

 Read our response to the Inquiry’s recommendations, which focuses on those areas where the Nuffield Trust has particular expertise, such as NHS funding, patient-level data, commissioning and regulation.

 On 19 November 2013, the Government published its full response to the Mid Staffordshire NHS Foundation Trust Public Inquiry, including new transparency measures for hospital trusts.